erikkallen/zuul-ai/README.md

 - Multiple layers
 - Animations using the tiled animation editor
-- Multiple size tiles should work (tested 32, 16 and 128px)
-- Primitive map loading using objects with a string property called "warp" and the value is the name of the map and coordinates on the destination map: map.tmj:x,y
--

 ## Thanks to the following projects for their awesome tools/libraries/inspiration